calaldees/teachingWorkshops/teacherTraining/behaviour.md

 * [A systematic review of how theories explain learning behaviour in school contexts](http://eppi.ioe.ac.uk/cms/Portals/0/PDF%20reviews%20and%20summaries/BM(CCC)_2004review.pdf?ver=2006-03-02-125203-580) Powell, Tod 2004
 * [Behaviour for Learning: Proactive approaches to behaviour management](https://www.tandfonline.com/doi/abs/10.1080/19415250903457687?src=recsys&journalCode=rjie20) Book review 2011

+> A fence at the top of a cliff is better than an ambulance at the bottom

 * #morethanajob
     * [anchor.fm/morethanajob](https://anchor.fm/morethanajob/)
     * 3 educators & friends discussing education, current affairs and all the things that make teaching